gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 ## 3. Solving via Brute Force
 The brute force approach is simple, here's some [Rust](https://www.rust-lang.org/)y [pseudocode](https://en.wikipedia.org/wiki/Pseudocode):

 > I'll use pseudocode throughout this post to summarise the algorithms I discuss.
-The pseudocode is not really all that faithful to my actual implementations, it's just a useful tool to concisely explain the high level process.
+The pseudocode is not really all that faithful to my actual implementations, it's just a useful tool to concisely explain the high-level process.

 ```rust
 for x in 0..=4000000 {